laprade/laprade.github.io/_posts/2013-2-23-slicing-pie.md

 These are my the notes that I have taken while reading [Slicing Pie](http://www.amazon.com/Slicing-Pie-Funding-Company-Without/dp/0615700624/) by Mike Moyer.
 This isn’t meant to be a Cliff Notes’ version or a substitute for reading the book, so please support Mike and buy a copy of his book.

+Additional notes I've taken while reading other books can be found [here](/book-notes/).
 <!-- more -->

 ## Introduction